-A total of 252,000 structures are exposed to flooding region-wide, with the overwhelming majority of the structures exposed being residential.
-A total of 212,000 structures, nearly 50 percent more than under existing conditions.
+A total of 254,465 structures are potentially exposed to flooding region-wide during the 1% ACE (future conditions), with the overwhelming majority of the structures exposed being residential.
+A total of 115,657 more structures, over 120 percent that of the existing conditions are exposed in the future 1% ACE.
 Similar to the population exposed to flooding, the counties with the largest number of residential structures exposed to future flood risk include Cameron and Hidalgo counties.
-The complete list of residential properties exposed by county is included in Table 5 in Appendix B. Map 11 C in Appendix A show potential future residential structures for each county in the Lower Rio Grande Planning Region.
+The complete list of residential properties exposed by county is included in Table 5 in Appendix B. Map 11 C in Appendix A show potential future residential structures exposed to 1 and 0.2 percent ACE flood hazard by county compared to total residential structures for each county in the Lower Rio Grande Planning Region.
 Potential future residential structures include existing and approximate future residential structures.

 County Existing Conditions Structures Future Conditions Structures Increase

-Hidalgo 164,942 220,599 55,657
+Hidalgo 151,443 227,807 76,364

-Cameron 68,171 112,880 44,709
+Cameron 86,777 126,978 40,201

-Webb 19,770 32,456 12,686
+Webb 13,877 27,448 13,571

-Starr 6,696 8,648 1,952
+Starr 5,927 7,769 1,842